 As global counsel for Oi S.A., one of Brazil’s largest integrated telecommunications enterprises, we advised Oi in restructuring nearly US$20 billion in debt governed by a variety of Brazilian, US, English and Portuguese laws.
 This deal earned a "Commended" ranking at the 2018 Financial Times North America Innovative Lawyers Awards and was named Latin Lawyer's "Restructuring of the Year 2018."

 Largest industrial bankruptcy in US history (Energy Future Holdings)

-We successfully represented Toshiba Corporation in a much-publicized US private antitrust jury trial involving allegations of price-fixing in the LCD industry, brought by opt-out claimant Best Buy in the Northern District of California.
-We also represented Toshiba Corporation and several of its subsidiaries in another of the high-profile US jury trials concerning the US LCD price-fixing criminal investigation and related civil litigation in 2012, also in the Northern District of California.
-The case up-ended the conventional wisdom that the 'last man standing' in class-action trials pays the most in damages.
-These two trial victories are the highlights of more than five years of our successful defense strategy for Toshiba around the world.
+We successfully represented Toshiba in a much-publicized US private antitrust jury trial involving allegations of price-fixing in the LCD industry, brought by opt-out claimant Best Buy.
+This dispute was named "Litigation of the Year" by Global Competition Review at its annual GCR Awards, and the Financial Times deemed White & Case's representation of Toshiba worthy of inclusion in its annual Innovative Lawyers Report in the area of Litigation.
+In addition, we represented Toshiba and several of its subsidiaries in a high-profile US jury trial concerning the related criminal investigation and civil litigation, and defended Toshiba in securing dismissal of a securities class action in US federal court in California.
+These trial victories are highlights of more than five years of our successful defense strategy for Toshiba around the world.

 Our US teams lead Facebook's non-US based litigation matters—providing strategic and proactive advice, with the responsibility to ensure consistent positions around the world to best protect this global tech giant.
 Utilizing the power of our global network, we have handled lawsuits for Facebook in more than 85 separate countries, on five continents.
 These cases present significant business implications on a global scale for Facebook.